 How it all began...

-Sips & Smiles has completed the Community Catalysts development programme which is delivered in partnership with Suffolk County Council.
-It has met the Doing It Right standards and you can find us listed on the Small Good Stuff directory here.
+Sips & Smiles is a part of the Community Micro-Enterprise Programme run by Essex County Council and operates in line with its safeguarding standards.
+It has also completed the Community Catalysts Development Programme, delivered in partnership with Suffolk County Council, and is listed on the Small Good Stuff directory here.

-"With over three decades as an artist, my creative journey took a new turn after spending some time with a close friend living with dementia in the UK.
+"With over three decades as an artist with a background in Social Sciences, my creative journey took a new turn after spending some time with a close friend living with dementia in the UK.
 Spending time with them gave me a sense of being useful and having a purpose during a painful time of personal transition at that time .
-Now, as an artist, care professional and holistic wellbeing coach, I use art not only to support wellbeing but also to bring generations together through creative collaborations and shared experiences.
+Now, as an artist, dementia engagement and care professional, and holistic wellbeing coach, I use art not only to support wellbeing but also to bring generations together through creative collaborations and shared experiences.
 You can find more about me as an artist here.